chrishah/phylogenomics_intro_vertebrata/README.md

 ***ATTENTION***
 > When calling singularity as above it will download the corresponding container from the cloud.
 This is very convenient, but might in some instances take a bit of time.
 If you are doing this exercise as part of a course you might be provided with local copies of the images to save some time.
 __Please wait here to get instructions.__

+The following command would download the image and safe it to a local `*.sif` file.
 ```
 (user@host)-$ singularity pull docker://reslp/biopython_plus:1.77
 (user@host)-$ ls -hrlt